-Parent relation constraint

-Constraint on the relation.
-Permitted values are:

-- Delete: Dependencies are not taken into account on deletion. - Delete Cascade: All dependent objects are deleted when this object is deleted. - Delete Restrict: The object can only be deleted when no more references to other objects exist. - Delete Set NULL: When deleting the object, references to the object being deleted are removed from all dependent object (SetNULL).

-Generated restriction test for parent relation

-Identifier for triggers and constraints that are automatically generated by the DBQueue Processor.
+Property Description customized tables, specify the test instance and the limitations of the One Identity Manager schema extension. • Nothing: No test.
+Parent relation Constraint on the relation.
+Permitted values are: constraint • Delete : Dependencies are not taken into account on deletion.
+Delete Cascade: All dependent objects are deleted when this object is deleted.
+Delete Restrict: The object can only be deleted when no more references to other objects exist.
+Delete Set NULL: When deleting the object, references to the object being deleted are removed from all dependent object (SetNULL).
+Generated restriction test for parent relation Identifier for triggers and constraints that are automatically generated by the DBQueue Processor.
+Connected column Unique connected column identifier.
+Configurable child relation Specifies whether referential integrity can be configured.
+Child relation Specifies who will run these referential integrity tests.
+Perm test instance are: DLL: Checks through the object layer.
+Trigger: Triggers and constraints are implemented to monitor the database.

-Connected

-Unique connected column identifier.

-Configurable child relation

-Specifies whether referential integrity can be configured.

-Child relation test instance

-Specifies who will run these referential integrity tests.
-Permitted values are:

-- DLL: Checks through the object layer. - Trigger: Triggers and constraints are implemented to monitor the database.
 The triggers and constraints are created automatically and modified as necessary taking the preset restrictions of the DBQueue Processor into account.
-In the case of customized tables, specify the test instance and the limitations of the One Identity Manager schema extension. - Nothing: No test.

-Child relation constraint

-Constraint on the relation.
-Permitted values are:

-• Insert: Dependencies are not taken into account on insertion.
+In the case of customized tables, specify the test instance and the limitations of the One Identity Manager schema extension.
+Nothing: No test.
+Child relation Constraint on the relation.
+Permitted values are: constraint Insert: Dependencies are not taken into account on insertion.
+Insert Restrict: Checks for the referenced object when the object is added.
+Generated restriction test for child Identifier for triggers and constraints that are automatically generated by the DBQueue Processor.

-Property Description Insert Restrict: Checks for the referenced object when the object is added.
-Generated restriction test for child relation Table to the grant and constrained that are automatically generated Relation ID Relation identifier.
+Property Description relation Relation ID Relation identifier.
 This is used for both directions.
 M:N relation Specifies whether the child relation can be reached by a many-to-many relation. table relation Unique identifier for table relation.
 Relation (base) Link to underlying base relation assuming a view is part of a the relation.
 Relation (M:N) Unique identifier for the M:N relation.

-- Dynamic foreign key on page 102 - Displaying data models in the Designer on page 47 - Preparing the One Identity Manager schema for export to the SPML schema on page 491
+- Dynamic foreign key on page 101 - Displaying data models in the Designer on page 46